Safety Video From Microsoft

 trained, 53 member force.
 Currently, qualifications for our entry level

-officers include a minimum of two years of college or military service.
+officers include college or military service.

 Supervisors are required to attend advanced training from the Police